How to watch San Francisco Giants vs. Washington Nationals

-The San Francisco Giants embark on a three-game series against the Washington Nationals this afternoon in our nation’s capital.
+The San Francisco Giants continue this three-game series against the Washington Nationals this afternoon in Washington, D.C.

-Taking the mound for the Giants will be left-hander Alex Wood, who enters today’s game with a 4.53 ERA, 4.78 FIP, with 28 walks to 50 strikeouts in 53.2 innings pitched.
-Wood’s last start was in the Giants’ 8-4 win over the Pittsburgh Pirates on Sunday, in which he allowed one run on five hits in three and two thirds innings.
+Taking the mound for the Giants will be right-handed ace Logan Webb, who enters today’s game with a 3.11 ERA, 3.32 FIP, with 23 walks to 134 strikeouts in a league-leading 133 innings pitched.
+Webb’s last start was in the Giants’ 4-2 win over the Cincinnati Reds on Monday, in which he allowed two runs on four hits with seven strikeouts in seven innings.

-He’ll be facing off against Nationals right-handed rookie Jake Irvin, who enters today’s game with a 4.96 ERA, 5.25 FIP, with 29 walks to 44 strikeouts in 61.2 innings pitched.
-Irvin’s last start was in the Nationals’ 9-6 loss to the St. Louis Cardinals on Saturday, in which he allowed four runs on six hits in three innings.
+He’ll be facing off against Nationals right-hander Josiah Gray, who enters today’s game with a 3.59 ERA, 4.86 FIP, with 48 walks to 94 strikeouts in 105.1 innings pitched.
+His last start was in the Nationals’ 8-4 loss to the St. Louis Cardinals on Sunday, in which he allowed four runs on 10 hits with two strikeouts in five innings.

 Lineups